 - Sebastian Lidbetter, MA candidate in History, Wilfrid Laurier University: generated draft transcriptions of a portion of the 1470 edition of Griffolini's translation, and collated variants for a portion of the 1603 Heidelberg edition (2019).

-- Taylor Tryburski, Ancient Mediterranean Studies and Medieval Studies, Wilfrid Laurier University, and subsequently the Master of Information Program, University of Toronto: generated draft transcriptions of a portion of the 1470 edition of Griffolini's translation, digitized the 1728 edition of Montfaucon’s Greek edition and Latin translation from the copy in the Wilfrid Laurier University Library, and segmented of a portion of Montfaucon’s Greek edition (2016-present).
+- Taylor Tryburski, Ancient Mediterranean Studies and Medieval Studies, Wilfrid Laurier University, and subsequently the Master of Information Program, University of Toronto: generated draft transcriptions of a portion of the 1470 edition of Griffolini's translation, digitized the 1728 edition of Montfaucon’s Greek edition and Latin translation from the copy in the Wilfrid Laurier University Library, and produced all of the segment images from Montfaucon’s Greek edition (2016-20).

 - Heather Smith, History and Medieval Studies, Wilfrid Laurier University: generated draft transcriptions of portions of the 1470 edition of Griffolini's translation (2017-18).